“`html

 Why Your Business Needs an Operational Plan

-Think of your strategic plan as your business’s “what” and “why”—it sets the overall direction.
+Think of your strategic plan as the “what” and “why” of your business—it sets the overall direction.
 Your business plan outlines the broader roadmap, including market analysis and financial projections.
 The operational plan tackles the “how,” outlining daily tasks and processes.
 It’s the daily checklist, turning visions into actions.
 It also addresses resource allocation—staff, budget, tools—so teams can execute the plan effectively.
-Even the most brilliant strategies can fail without an operating budget or plan.
+Without an operating budget or plan, even the most brilliant strategies can fail.

 The Power of an Operational Plan in Reaching Goals